richardhundt/shine/README.md

 * Static local variable name resolution.
 * Default declaration scope is localized.
 * Function and method parameter guards.
-* Scoped variable guards
+* Scoped variable guards.
 * Self-type assertions in methods.

 Summary of flexibility features:

 * Operator meta-methods as in Lua with Shine specific extensions.
-* Deep introspection into nominal types
+* Deep introspection into nominal types.
-* Lambda expressions / short function syntax
+* Lambda expressions (short function syntax).
-* Optional parentheses
+* Optional parentheses.
-* Property getters and setters with fallback
+* Property getters and setters with fallback.
+* User-only operators.

 Additionally, all constructs can be nested.
 Classes can be declared inside other classes and even inside functions, which allows for